-Press the side switch $\mathbf{1} \oplus \mathbf{3}^{\circ}$ .
-The indicator light $\mathbf{6}$ comes on, lit orange, and the message "SPEED LIMITER" appears on the instrument panel, accompanied by dashes to indicate that the speed limiter function is activated and waiting to store a limited speed.
+Press the side switch $1 \in \S$.
+Indicator light 6 comes on, lit orange, and the message "SPEED LIMITER" appears on the instrument panel, accompanied by dashes to indicate that the speed limiter function is activated and waiting to store a limited speed.

-To store the current speed, press switch 2 (+): the limit speed will replace the dashes.
+To store the current speed, press switch 2 (+): the limited speed will replace the dashes.